Development of printable and cell compatible bioink for 3D bioprinting of skeletal muscle tissue

 Despite the high capacity of self-regenerating in the skeletal muscle, when a significant loss of tissue occurs, it results in severe loss of function.
 Therefore, in our group, we focus on the combination of biomaterials and microtechnologies to engineer functional skeletal muscle tissue.

-This project is funded for the second funding period (2022-2025) by DFG (Deutsche Forschungsgemeinschaft) as a TRR-SFB 225 consortium- subproject B03 entitled “Printing of biofabricate and customized bioreactors for skeletal muscle tissue”.
-The project is in collaboration with Prof. Boccaccini from Friedrich-Alexander University of Erlangen-Nuremberg, Institute of Biomaterials, and Prof. Frank Döpper from the University of Bayreuth, Chair Manufacturing and Remanufacturing Technology.
+This project is funded since 2018 and we are currently in the third funding period (2026-2029) by DFG (Deutsche Forschungsgemeinschaft) as a TRR-SFB 225 consortium- subproject B03 entitled “Biofabrication of perfusable skeletal muscle tissue and cellular biomechanic analysis”.
+The project is in collaboration with Prof. Boccaccini from Friedrich-Alexander University of Erlangen-Nuremberg, Institute of Biomaterials, Prof. Frank Döpper from the University of Bayreuth, Chair Manufacturing and Remanufacturing Technology and Prof. Ada Cavalcanti-Adam, Chair of Cellular Biomechanic.

 In the first funding period (2018-2021), as subproject B03 entitled “Simultaneous printing and biofabrication of skeletal muscle tissue and bioreactor”, we developed composite inks which supported the formation of anisotropic tissue models like skeletal model.
 Simultaneous printing of the bioreactor and the 3D printed tissue model supported the fabrication of a patient-specific tissue model with a compatible design for potential clinical applications.
 The project was in collaboration with Prof. Boccaccini from Friedrich-Alexander University of Erlangen-Nuremberg, Institute of Biomaterials, and Prof. Jan Hansmann from the University of applied sciences Würzburg-Schweinfurt.